YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 * <done: consider, bill of materials for RPi Zero, compelted offline BoM in spreadsheet circa £64 inclusive 'useful' extras, >
 * <done: consider, purchase of RPi Zero 2 W, and other items, completed, >
 * <done: consider, for future use, first pass at wpa_supplicat.conf file, a Debian configuration file for WiFi, see referrences below,  >
+* <done: consider, does the Micro USB B - OTG? - on the RPi Debug Probe device exhibit disconnection issue with the Linux Ubuntu LTS 24.04.3, Yes! likely same kernel issue, >

 ## Libs